 No identification number.
-If the individual listed in column a does not have an SSN, ITIN, ATIN, or other identification number from the IRS, leave column b blank for that individual.
+If the individual listed in column a does not have and was not required to get an SSN, ITIN, ATIN, or other identification number from the IRS, leave column b blank for that individual.

 Column c-Exemption Type